-Due to such versatility, the egg is considered a primary ingredient in culinary preparation, providing moisture, structure and richness in dishes.
-It also and emulsified and aerator when properly handled and used.
-For hotel management professionals, culinary students, chefs etc. it is very important to get familiar with the Eggs such characteristics.
+Due to such versatility, the egg is considered a primary ingredient in culinary preparation, providing moisture, structure, and richness in dishes.
+It is also an emulsifier and aerator when properly handled and used.
+For hotel management professionals, culinary students, chefs, etc. it is very important to get familiar with the Eggs characteristics.

 Egg used in such food mixtures as meatloaf or croquettes is distributed through the mixture.
 Upon heating, the proteins coagulate, binding the food into a cohesive mass of the desired form.
 This is why croquettes, for example, retain their shape during the cooking process.
-Frequently an outer coating of flour, breadcrumbs, cereal, or butter is added to a food to enhance its appearance, texture or flavour.
+Frequently an outer coating of flour, breadcrumbs, cereal, or butter is added to food to enhance its appearance, texture, or flavor.
 An egg batter provides a binder for added coatings.

 3. EGG WHITE FOAM:

 Soft meringues are made with 2 tbsp of sugar for each egg white.
-Topping the fillings while they are still hot and baking the pie at 375° F (190° C) until the meringues reach a light colour yield a stable meringue and reduce the amount of liquid (called leakage) collecting under the meringue and the tendency to the meringue to slip from the surface of the pie.
+Topping the fillings while they are still hot and baking the pie at 375° F (190° C) until the meringues reach a light color yields a stable meringue and reduces the amount of liquid (called leakage) collecting under the meringue and the tendency to the meringue to slip from the surface of the pie.

-Hard meringues have a much higher proportion of sugar to the egg white.
+Hard meringues have a much higher proportion of sugar than egg whites.
 As much as 1/4 cup of sugar per egg white may be used.
-Since sugar retards the denaturalisation of the egg proteins, a longer whipping time is necessary.
-Hard meringue can be shaped into such subjects such as baskets, hearts, pie, shells or animal figures.
+Since sugar retards the denaturalization of the egg proteins, a longer whipping time is necessary.
+Hard meringue can be shaped into such subjects as baskets, hearts, pies, shells, or animal figures.
 The baking temperature is very long (1 1/2 hrs) and very low (275° F or 135° C)

 4. EMULSIFYING AGENTS: